janmarthedal/janmr.com/_posts/2011-01-09-where-did-pi-come-from.markdown

 - stirling's formula
 - knuth
 ---
 The [Catalan](http://en.wikipedia.org/wiki/Catalan_number) [number](http://oeis.org/A000108) {% imath C_n %} denotes the number of forests with {% imath n %} nodes.
-In fact, the Catalan numbers relate to many different structures, see, e.g., the pages linked to above and the references on those pages.<span></span>
+In fact, the Catalan numbers relate to many different structures, see, e.g., the pages linked to above and the references on those pages.

 A formula for the Catalan numbers is given by